 Sepsis in Nursing Homes

-Sepsis is a serious infection that poses a great threat to nursing home residents.
+Sepsis is a serious medical condition that poses a great threat to nursing home residents.
 If not treated immediately, sepsis can result in severe illness or even death.
-Caregivers and family members should also be aware that sepsis can be a warning sign of nursing home neglect or abuse.
+Caregivers and family members should be aware that sepsis can be a warning sign of nursing home neglect or abuse.

 What is Sepsis?